ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/03-inheritance.md

 ##### Item Interface

-The `sfsubs.data.Item` class should be created as an interface that can be implemented by all other menu items.
+The `gamegrub.data.Item` class should be created as an interface that can be implemented by all other menu items.
 It should contain the following elements as abstract methods/properties:
 * A getter for **Price**
 * A getter for **Calories**
 * A getter for **Instructions**